Shrey-Parekh/voiceassistant/README.md

 - "What is the square root of 144?"
 - "What's 5 to the power of 3?"
 - "Calculate the factorial of 6"

-### Weather Information
+- "What's 10 divided by 3?"
-- "What's the weather in London?"
+- "What's the remainder when 17 is divided by 5?"
-- "Temperature in New York"
-- "Weather forecast for Tokyo"

-### Timer and Stopwatch
-- "Set timer for 5 minutes"
-- "Start stopwatch"
-- "Stop stopwatch"

-### System Commands
+### Utility Commands
-- "What's the system information?"
-- "Open web browser"
 - "What time is it?"
 - "What day is today?"
+- "Hello" or "Hi"
+- "What is your name?"
+- "How are you?"

 ### Voice Commands
-- "Continuous listening" - Switch to extended listening mode
-- "Normal listening" - Switch to standard listening mode
-- "Quit" or "Goodbye" - Exit the assistant
+- "Quit", "Exit", "Goodbye", or "Bye" - Exit the assistant
-- "Clear memory" - Clear conversation history

 ## 🔧 Configuration

 ### Voice Settings
 The assistant automatically detects and configures the best available voice on your system.
-You can modify voice settings in the `_configure_voice()` method.
+It prioritizes voices like Zira, Samantha, Hazel, David, Mark, Alex, and Victoria.

 ### API Configuration
 - **Gemini AI**: Already configured with the provided API key
-- **Weather API**: Set `OPENWEATHER_API_KEY` environment variable
-- **News API**: Set `NEWS_API_KEY` environment variable
+- **Speech Recognition**: Uses Google Speech Recognition API (requires internet)

-### Listening Modes
+### Listening Settings
-- **Normal Mode**: 15-second timeout, 30-second phrase limit
-- **Continuous Mode**: 30-second timeout, 60-second phrase limit
+- **Timeout**: 30 seconds to wait for speech to start
+- **Phrase Limit**: 60 seconds maximum recording duration
+- **Pause Threshold**: 1.5 seconds of silence ends recording

 ## 🛠️ Technical Details